writethedocs/www/docs/blog/2023-conference-announcements.rst

 Virtual and in person
 ---------------------
-Although we initially switched to running virtual conferences due to COVID, we found that despite many folks preferring the in-person experuience, the vritual format also created many new opportunities.
+Although we initially switched to running virtual conferences due to COVID, we found that despite many folks preferring the in-person experuience, the virtual format also created many new opportunities.
 There are many people that have difficulty travelling to our in person conferences for various reasons, like financial, health, immigration or responsibilities at home.